creativenucleus/jamuary-2025-www/content/blog/1-primitives.md

 end
 ```

 Yep, that's a VERY large circle, about half-a-million times the width of the screen.
-You wouldn't expect to type that, but I've made it happen accidentally (e.g. when dividing 1 by a very small fraction) or by sending a number to a large power (x^y).
-That can happen when we get on to playing with 3D, so if you feel you're in danger of locking your own (and the server) TIC, then use something like `math.min(r, 500)` or similar to cap the size!
+You wouldn't expect to type that, but I've made it happen accidentally (e.g. when dividing 1 by a very small fraction, or by sending a number to a large power `x^y`).
+That can happen more easily we get to playing with 3D and/or randomising values, so if you feel you're in danger of locking your own (and the server) TIC, then use something like `math.min(r, 500)` or similar to cap the size!

+If it happens, it's likely not the end of everyone on the stream because each TIC will probably be CPU isolated from the others, but it will be a hassle to sort out on both client and server sides.

 ## Dioramas

 A mastery of basic shapes is very useful for drawing scenes.

-I'm not so hot at that, but if that's your thing then I'd like to recommend you browse [Enfys](https://livecode.demozoo.org/performer/T%25C3%25B4Bach.html#mc) archive.
-Many of their effects use TIC-80's default cartoony palette, but with excellent attention to edges for pop, and smaller details to make them characterful.
+I'm not so hot at that, so can't offer my own suggestions, but I'd like to recommend you browse [Enfys'](https://livecode.demozoo.org/performer/T%25C3%25B4Bach.html#mc) archive.
+Many of their effects use TIC-80's default cartoony palette, but with excellent attention to the edges for better 'pop', and also the smaller details that make something characterful.